A Data-Driven State Aggregation Approach for Dynamic Discrete Choice Models: Introduction

 Our approach is related to previously proposed techniques from different domains.
 Since it embeds the nested fixed point algorithm of ~\citep{rust1987optimal}, it is related to conditional choice probability estimation methods.
 These methods were originally developed to reduce the computational burden of nested fixed point maximum likelihood estimation~\citep{hotz1993conditional,hotz1994simulation,aguirregabiria2002swapping}.
-Our method is complementary to these methods, since it focuses on reducing computational complexity by limiting the state space, rather than by exploiting inverse relationships between value functions and conditional choice probabilities.
-In circumstances where state spaces are large enough to induce large small sample bias in conditional choice probability methods, our method may serve as viable alternative, if approximation bias induced by state aggregation is small enough.
+Our method is complementary to these methods, since it focuses on reducing computational complexity by limiting the state space.
 Second, our method is related to IRL methods which approximately solve the dynamic programming equations for DDM estimation~\citep{geng2020deep,ermon2015learning,yoganarasimhan2018dynamic}.
 While these methods are able to handle problems with a large state spaces by powerful function approximators, they require lots of data and underperform in small samples.
 Third, state aggregation in reinforcement learning and approximate dynamic programming have a long history ~\citep{singh1995reinforcement,bertsekas2018feature,huang2017large}.
 To the best of our knowledge, ours is the first state aggregation method applied to an IRL setting.